101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 While we love summertime weather in Kalamazoo, sometimes Mother Nature doesn’t cooperate.

-When it’s too hot, too rainy or you just need a change of scenery, there is no shortage of indoor play options to engage the family.
+When it’s too hot, too rainy, or you just need a change of scenery, there is no shortage of indoor play options to keep the family engaged.

 We’ve highlighted high-energy activities where kids can run and play, as well as lower-key projects to do at home.